Jared7Lu/Number-Roulette/READ.md

-A game of PG Russian Roulette
+A game of PG Russian Roulette with Numbers